-- Normal Retirement Eligibility - Sworn Prior to October 9, 2004 20 years of service - Sworn on or after October 9, 2004 Age 55 with 10 years of service or the Rule of 70 (age plus service greater or equal to 70) - Normal Retirement Benefit - Sworn Prior to October 9, 2004 2.75% of average direct pay for the first 20 years of service and 2% for each year after 20 - Sworn on or after October 9, 2004 2.25% for the first 20 years of service and 2% for each year after 20 up to a maximum of 80% - Normal Form of Payment is a 100% Joint & Survivor Annuity for married retirees and Life Annuity for unmarried retirees - Employee Contributions 10.50% for all employees. - Contributions of employees in DROP are no longer credited to the DROP account. - Post-retirement Cost of Living Adjustments (COLA) are granted each year on April 1 and is calculated prospectively at 100% of the 5-year average investment return less 5.0%.
+- Normal Retirement Eligibility - Sworn Prior to October 9, 2004 20 years of service - Sworn on or after October 9, 2004 -the Rule of 70 (age plus service greater or equal to 70) - Normal Retirement Benefit - Sworn Prior to October 9, 2004 2.75% of average direct pay for the first 20 years of service and 2% for each year after 20 - Sworn on or after October 9, 2004 2.25% for the first 20 years of service and 2% for each year after 20 up to a maximum of 80% - Normal Form of Payment is a 100% Joint & Survivor Annuity for married retirees and Life Annuity for unmarried retirees - Employee Contributions 10.50% for all employees. - Contributions of employees in DROP are no longer credited to the DROP account. - Post-retirement Cost of Living Adjustments (COLAs) are granted each year on April 1 and are calculated prospectively at 100% of the 5-year average investment return less 5.0%.
 However, the COLA can never be less than 0.0% or greater than 4.0%.
-This COLA is applied to retirement and survivor benefits and is included in the benefit payment made at the end of April. - COLA does not apply to DROP benefits. - Beginning July 1, 2017 there is a 3-year moratorium on COLA's for retirees and beneficiaries under age 70 and certain line-of-duty death beneficiaries. - Following the moratorium, the COLA will begin at age 55 except for line-of-duty survivors and participants or survivors of participants who began receiving benefit prior to June 8, 1995. - Insurance Benefit Retired members and surviving spouses are entitled to receive an additional stipend of \$150.00 per month to help offset the cost of medical insurance premiums
+This COLA is applied to retirement and survivor benefits and is included in the benefit payment made at the end of April. - COLA does not apply to DROP benefits. - The COLA will begin at age 55 except for line-of-duty survivors and participants or survivors of participants who began receiving benefit prior to June 8, 1995. - Insurance Benefit Retired members and surviving spouses are entitled to receive an additional stipend of \$150.00 per month to help offset the cost of medical insurance premiums